-Tips on Choosing Child Care and a Checklist
+Tips on Choosing Child Care

 When possible, allow yourself plenty of time and plan to visit several homes or centers.
 Take your child with you and observe his or her responses.